laurent409/CloudBox/README.md

 #### Specifications
 You have to specify the container in the URI which you want to upload a specific file.
-You have to pass a JSON too for give a description of your file to upload :
+You have to pass a JSON too for giving some descriptions of your file to download :

 ```
 {